New York Sun Works Inc

 Geographic areas served:

 We grow and farm plants and fish year round and provide science curriculum to promote healthy and sustainable minds for us and the environment.
 Every year we host a youth conference for students at partner schools to share their knowledge and scientific research.
+We hold 3 annual 36-hour DOE accredited teacher training seminars on how to bring themes of sustainability into the classroom.

 Filter Reviews by Role